IllusionMods/IllusionModdingAPI/doc/KKAPI.Studio.UI.md

 ## `CurrentStateCategorySwitch`

-Custom control that draws a single, circular button with an on/off state.
+Custom control that draws a single, circular button with an on/off state in the Chara &gt; CurrentState studio menu.
 ```csharp
 public class KKAPI.Studio.UI.CurrentStateCategorySwitch
     : BaseCurrentStateEditableGuiEntry<Boolean>